Ban Ki-moons Concern and 62 Years of Nakba

 On the Palestinian side, the Palestinian Authority has made significant progress in meeting its Roadmap obligations in the West Bank, and in building institutions to serve the Palestinian people.
 I call on all Palestinians to fight violent extremism and to refrain institutions.
 These efforts have resulted in economic and security improvements, which should be sustained and extended.
 I welcome initials steps taken by Israel to contribute to these positive trends, and call on Israel authorities to expand these measures so that change can become truly transformative.

-I am deeply concerned that, in East Jerusalem and the remainder 000_8619of the West Bank, illegal settlement construction continues.
+I am deeply concerned that, in East Jerusalem and the remainder of the West Bank, illegal settlement construction continues.
 I have noted Prime Minister Netanyahu’s recent announcement of settlement restraint.
 While this is a step beyond earlier positions, it falls short of Israel’s obligations under the Roadmap, particularly given the exclusion of East Jerusalem.
 I repeat my call on Israel to meet in full its Roadmap commitments to freeze all settlement activity, including “natural growth:, and to dismantle outposts erected since March 2001.

 In addition, the barrier continues to restrict Palestinian access to key social services, agricultural land and East Jerusalem, As you will recall, the International Court of Justice has stated that the barrier’s deviation from the 1967 line into occupied Palestinian territory is contrary to International law.